-Y’all know I love unqiue table accessories so when I saw a floral paper Garland used as a table runner, I was sold.
-Unfortunately the price was slightly beyond my budget.
-Sooo……. here’s what I did…..
+Y’all know I love unique table accessories, so I was sold when I saw a floral paper garland used as a table runner.
+Unfortunately, the price was slightly beyond my budget.
+I’ve made this garland several times, so……. let me show you what I did…..

-I plan to use this runner on my table as you see in the inspiration photo.
-However I love making garlands this time of year and you can see the one I made for my kitchen window here.
+As you see in the inspiration photo, I plan to use this runner on my table.
+However, I love making garlands this time of year; you can see the fresh herb and dried orange one I made for my kitchen window.

 - Coffee Filters (I used the small 1-4 cup size)